-In order to update the automaton's status, a pair of function is declared for each function f defined in the original C code. f_pre_func is then called when entering f, while f_post_func is called just before f returns.
+In order to update the automaton's status, a pair of function is defined for each function f defined in the original C code. f_pre_func is then called when entering f, while f_post_func is called just before f returns.
 Both come with a specification that indicates what actions may occur for the automaton at the corresponding event.
 For instance, we can have a look at the specification generated for opa_pre_func in our running example, presented in figure 4.1.
+Similarly, the corresponding body is shown in figure 4.2.
 For each state of the automaton, we have one or two behaviors, describing whether the state can be active or not.
 In addition, when there are counters or other auxiliary variables that must be updated, other ensures clauses define their new value according to the transition that is activated.